yingqi0607/tp/docs/UserGuide.md

 * Input can only be `tomorrow` or `tmr`.
 There are no other alternatives.

-First, you enter the command to go to tomorrow:
+First, you enter the command into the command box to go to tomorrow:
 ![goto tomorrow command](images/plannertab_gototomorrow.png)
 Figure 4: TR4CKER before executing `planner goto/tmr`